finger563/cbsat/docs/_sources/background.txt

 .. math::
    \text{backlog}\leq sup_{\{t\geq0\}}\{\alpha^u(t)-\beta^l(t)\}

-which is equivalent to the network backlog bound derived in Network Calculus.
+which is equivalent to the *network buffer bound* derived in Network Calculus.

+..
+[Cruz1991] R. L. Cruz.
+A calculus for network delay-I: Network
+              elements in isolation.  *IEEE Transactions on
+              Information Theory*, 37(1):114-131, 1991

+..
+[Cruz1991a] R. L. Cruz.
+A calculus for network delay-II: Network
+              analysis.  *IEEE Transactions on Information Theory*,
+              37(1):132-141, 1991

+..
+[Thiran2001] J.-Y. Le Boudec and P. Thiran.  *Network Calclulus: A
+                Theory of Deterministic Queuing Systems for the Internet*.
+Springer-Verlag, Berlin, Heidelberg, 2001.

+..
+[Thiele2000] L. Thiele, S. Chakraborty, and M. Naedele.
+Real-time
+                calculus for scheduling hard real-time systems.
+In *ISCAS*, pages 101-104, 2000.